kelseykap/kelseykap.github.io/index.md

 ## Projects

-Oct 2020 - Dec 2022:
+Oct 2020 - Feb 2023:
 **SIDEx** (Sea Ice Dynamics Experiment). _Field support during the expedition (daily, real-time collection and analysis of satellite imagery acquired over the expedition site) and development of algorithms for fine-scale drift and deformation characterization of Arctic sea ice.
-See some of my results [here](http://bigdatavision.org/environmenthealth/projects.html)._
+See some of my results [here](http://bigdatavision.org/environmenthealth/projects.html)._ and my final thesis project [here]()._

 Oct 2019 - Nov 2019: